 - Apple slices, without seeds or core (Apple seeds contain chemical compounds that are poisonous, albeit in such small concentrations that they really aren’t all that dangerous.)

 - Sweet potato, cooked, cubed, or mashed without butter or seasoning

 - Catnip or cat grass

-- Grapes and raisins - contain chemical compounds that are toxic to dogs
+- Grapes and raisins (They contain chemical compounds that are toxic to dogs.)

 - Avocado pits and skin

-With any change in diet, it is important to observe your pet for issues that can arise in response to the change.
-If your pet begins to show digestive or behavioral changes, stop feeding the new foodstuff and consult with a veterinarian if the problem does not go away in the absence of the added food.
+With any change in diet, it is important to observe your pet for issues that can arise in response.
+If your pet begins to show behavioral, digestive, or other health problems, stop feeding the new food and consult with a veterinarian.